Data Visualization: Definition, Benefits, and Examples

 Types of data visualization

-Visualizing data can be as simple as a bar graph or scatter plot but become powerful when analyzing, for example, the median age of the United States Congress vis-a-vis the median age of Americans.
-Here are some common types of data visualizations:
+Visualizing data can be as simple as a bar graph or scatter plot but becomes powerful when analyzing, for example, the median age of the United States Congress vis-a-vis the median age of Americans.
+Common types of data visualizations are:

 • Chart or graph: Information is presented in tabular form with data displayed along an x and y axis, usually with bars, points, or lines, to represent data in comparison.
 An infographic is a special type of chart that combines visuals and words to illustrate the data.